drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 #### Bioactive Conformation of MK-417
 *[Bioactive Conformation]: The geometry adopted by a ligand when it binds to its biological target.

-Why is the bioactive conformation of MK-417 axial ?
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/bioactive-conformation-mk-417-ac5ef353'><i class='fa fa-play' aria-hidden='true'></i></button>Why is the bioactive conformation of MK-417 axial ?
 MK-417 can adopt two conformations with axial and equatorial side chain.
 The equatorial conformation energy is 4.2 kJ/mol lower than the axial conformation.
 But equatorial conformation does not fit in the active site.
 *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.

 ![](https://media.drugdesign.org/course/structure-activity-relationships-case-studies/carbo_12_5_4_1.png){: loading=lazy }
 #### Energy Considerations

-Why does the R-enantiomer have an equatorial-gauche conformation?
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/energy-considerations-4147c3a7'><i class='fa fa-play' aria-hidden='true'></i></button>Why does the R-enantiomer have an equatorial-gauche conformation?
 The two possible conformations, axial and the lower energy equatorial of R-enantiomer, cannot fit into the active site.
 To enter into the active site, the equatorial conformation must adopt a less energetically favored gauche conformation.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other

 ![](https://media.drugdesign.org/course/structure-activity-relationships-case-studies/carbo_12_5_5_1.png){: loading=lazy }
 #### Results of the Analyses

-Conclusion: calculations show that the MK-417(S-axial-trans) is lower in energy than its enantiomer R-equatorial-gauche.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/results-analyses-2fc91cad'><i class='fa fa-play' aria-hidden='true'></i></button>Conclusion: calculations show that the MK-417(S-axial-trans) is lower in energy than its enantiomer R-equatorial-gauche.
 This explains why MK-417 is more potent than its R-enantiomer.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other

 ![](https://media.drugdesign.org/course/structure-activity-relationships-case-studies/carbo_12_5_6_1.png){: loading=lazy }
 ### Optimization of MK-417

-In the bioactive conformation of MK-417, the isobutylamino group is oriented in the less favored pseudo-axial conformation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/optimization-mk-417-5e7af79f'><i class='fa fa-play' aria-hidden='true'></i></button>In the bioactive conformation of MK-417, the isobutylamino group is oriented in the less favored pseudo-axial conformation.
 By adding a methyl group in position 6 (pro-S), this conformation becomes energetically favored.
 *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.